hasinthaindrajee/kfone-website/README.md

 cd kfone-website
 ```

-Go to src/config.json and change the `signInRedirectURL` and `signOutRedirectURL` as below for to run the application locally.
+Go to src/config.json and change the `signInRedirectURL` and `signOutRedirectURL` as below, to run the application locally.

 ```json
 "signInRedirectURL": "https://localhost:3001/my-kfone",